In this guide

 Edge Sources in Science/Tech Markets

-- Preprint servers (arXiv, bioRxiv): emerging research findings made available prior to formal peer review
+- Preprint servers (arXiv, bioRxiv): unpublished research findings available to the scientific community before formal peer review

-- Patent filings: technological breakthroughs frequently show up in patent applications ahead of public announcements
+- Patent filings: technological advances frequently show up in patent applications ahead of public announcements

-- Regulatory pipeline: FDA, EMA approval schedules and timelines for pharmaceutical and biotech products
+- Regulatory pipeline: FDA, EMA approval schedules and decision timelines for pharmaceutical and biotech products

-- Engineering conference presentations: public disclosures of strategic plans from SpaceX, NASA, and major technology firms
+- Engineering conference presentations: public disclosures of strategic plans and technical roadmaps from SpaceX, NASA, and major technology firms

 FAQ